 If you enrol, this will involve you completing the relevant application forms for the requisite Course which can be found on page of the Website.
 When you enrol on a Cambridge School of Graphology Course you will be issued with a student reference number which will be retained by you throughout your relationship with us.
 We will provide you with access to the Course Materials once you have enrolled.
 If the Course Materials are delivered in an offline format, the Materials will be despatched to you after your enrolment has been successfully processed.
 We will endeavour to get offline course material to you within 8 working days after your enrolment.
-Tutorial support will be provided throughout the duration of the Course, subject to the Foundation Course being completed within six months of the date of enrolment or subject to the Advanced Diploma Course being completed within five years of the date of enrolment.
+Tutorial support will be provided throughout the duration of the Course, subject to the Foundation Course being completed within six months of the date of enrolment or subject to the Advanced Diploma Course or Diploma in Forensic Graphology being completed within five years of the date of enrolment.

 7. Your Right to Cancel the Course

 Once you have enrolled for a Course, if you decide that you wish to cancel your enrolment, you may do so provided that: you notify The Cambridge School of Graphology that you wish to cancel your enrolment within 14 working days of the date of enrolment; and you have not accessed any of the Course Materials or obtained tutorial support.

 We will use reasonable skill and care in the performance of the Services.
 We will provide the Services in accordance with the course description which is set out on the Website and in the prospectus which was made available to you prior to enrolment.
 We do not make any commitment that the Course Materials will be compatible with or operate with the software or hardware on your computer or, in relation to hard copies, that they do not become lost in the post.